cknadler/rcomp/README.md

 ---

-A simple RComp suite might look something like:
+A simple RComp suite might look like:

 ```
 .